Environmental Justice, Tribal Affairs, and Racial Equity

 In Water Code Section 106.3, California statutorily recognizes that “every human being has the right to safe, clean, affordable, and accessible water adequate for human consumption, cooking, and sanitary purposes.”
 The human right to water extends to all Californians, including disadvantaged individuals and groups, and communities in rural and urban areas.

-On January 26, 2017, the Central Coast Water Board adopted Resolution No. R3-2017-0004, which adopts the human right to water as a core value and affirms the realization of the human right to water and protecting human health as the Central Coast Water Board's top priorities, and also directs staff to prioritize regulatory programs to prevent and address discharges that could threaten human health by causing or contributing to pollution or contamination of drinking water sources.
+Central Coast Water Board Resolution No. R3-2017-0004 adopts the human right to water as a core value and affirms the realization of the human right to water and protecting human health as the Central Coast Water Board's top priorities and directs staff to prioritize regulatory programs to prevent and address discharges that could threaten human health by causing or contributing to pollution or contamination of drinking water sources.

 - California Rural Legal Assistance

 - Central Coast Alliance United for a Sustainable Economy

 The Central Coast Water Board commits to making racial equity, diversity, inclusion, and environmental justice central to our work as we implement our water quality mission so that the access we create, and the outcomes we influence, are not determined by a person’s race and the benefits are shared equitably by all people.

 - Resolution No. R3-2023-0002 Condemning Racism, Xenophobia, Bigotry, And Racial Injustice and Strengthening Commitment to Racial Equity, Diversity, Inclusion, Access, and Anti-Racism in the Central Coast Region

 - Resolución N.º R3-2023-0002 Condenar el Racismo, la Xenofobia, el Fanatismo y la Injusticia Racial y Reforzar el Compromiso Con la Equidad Racial, la Diversidad, la Inclusión, el Acceso y el Antirracismo en la Región de la Costa Central